 Whilst we are a Christian School, we offer a culturally rich and diverse curriculum in which major religions are studied and respected.
 We believe that tolerance is gained through knowledge and understanding.
 We are proud to promote and celebrate different backgrounds and beliefs and mutual respect is at the heart of our ethos.
 Our children are taught that it is imperative and expected that respect is shown to everyone, whatever differences we may have, and to everything, whether it is a school resource or a religious belief.
 Children learn that their behaviour choices have an effect on their own rights and those of others.
 We aim to enhance pupils’ understanding of their place in a culturally diverse society by giving them opportunities to experience such diversity in our local community.
 Discussions involving prejudices and prejudice-based bullying are supported by learning in RE and PSHE.
 Other lessons where we might develop awareness and appreciation of other cultures are in English through fiction and in art by considering culture from other parts of the world.
 During themed weeks, we may celebrate and enjoy learning about the differences in countries and cultures around the word and at other times we might consider groups or individuals who might be vulnerable in some way, such as those with mental health issues.

-If you would like to read more about the reasoning behind the recent focus by the Government/Ofsted on British values please see the link below:
+If you would like to read more about the Government guidance on British values please see the link below: